reuters-graphics/prison-heat-records/README.md

 # Reuters prison and heat reporting data

-Through public records requests, Reuters conducted an analysis of air conditioning and indoor temperature log data to better understand how heat affects U.S. prisons.
+This repo contains data associated with [Scorching Cells](https://www.reuters.com/graphics/USA-TEMPERATURE/PRISONS/jnpwbejwlvw/), where Reuters analyzed air conditioning and indoor temperature log data, obtained through public records requests, to better understand how heat affects U.S. prisons.

 During the process of reporting on a story highlighting the impacts of rising temperatures on the U.S. prison population, Reuters set out to answer: How many prisons provide cooling for inmates?
 How hot does it get inside prisons?

-To find out, Reuters filed public records requests to every state and federal corrections department in the country asking for data on the presence of air conditioning systems in housing units and copies of indoor temperature logs.
+Reuters filed public records requests to every state and federal corrections department in the U.S. asking for data on the presence of air conditioning systems in housing units and copies of indoor temperature logs.

-The absence of air conditioning in prisons can create dangerously high temperatures, potentially causing severe health issues, and in extreme cases, death.

 ## Data collection